aws-samples/aws-hpc-tutorials/content/04-serverless/06-slurm-lambda-config/06-config2.md

 4. A new tab will open in your web-browser and point to IAM.
 You can go back to the previous tab with the Lambda Basic settings and click on **Save**.
 Then go back to the newly opened tab.
 We'll work on this one during the next section.
 ![Lambda Create Function](/images/serverless/lambda-create10.png)

-Now you will focus on IAM to modify the role for your lambda function in order to add the access rights required it needs to operate.
+Now you will focus on IAM to modify the role for your lambda function in order to add the access rights it needs to operate.